pgdogdev/docs/docs/features/sharding/cross-shard.md

 ## How it works

 PgDog understands the Postgres protocol.
-It can connect to multiple database servers, send the query to all of them, and collect `DataRow`[^1] messages as they returned by each connection.
+It can connect to multiple database servers, send the query to all of them, and collect `DataRow`[^1] messages as they are returned by each connection.

-Once all servers finish executing the request, PgDog processes the result, performs any requested sorting, aggregation or row dismambiguation, and sends the complete result back to the client, as if all rows came from one database server.
+Once all servers finish executing the request, PgDog processes the result, performs any requested sorting, aggregation or row disambiguation, and sends the complete result back to the client, as if all rows came from one database server.

 ## SELECT